 Freezing and confiscating property deprives criminals of their illegally acquired assets.
 Freezing and confiscating property that has been acquired through a criminal offence is a crucial means of combating (organised) crime.
 It is also a way to stop the proceeds of crime being laundered and reinvested in legal or illegal business activities.

-On 21 December 2016 the European Commission presented a proposal on the mutual recognition of freezing and confiscation orders.
-The new regulation will replace the framework decisions on mutual recognition of freezing orders and on mutual recognition of confiscation orders dating back from 2003 and 2006, which were deemed outdated and no longer aligned with the latest national and EU rules on freezing and confiscation, hence creating loopholes exploited by criminals.
+As from 19 December 2020 the regulation on the mutual recognition of freezing and confiscation orders is applicable.
+This regulation replaces the framework decisions on the mutual recognition of freezing orders as regards the freezing of property and on the mutual recognition of confiscation orders dating back from 2003 and 2006, which were deemed outdated and no longer aligned with the latest national and EU rules on freezing and confiscation, hence creating loopholes exploited by criminals.

-The new rules will complement the 2014 directive on the freezing and confiscation of instrumentalities and proceeds of crime.
+The regulation complements the 2014 directive on the freezing and confiscation of instrumentalities and proceeds of crime and will facilitate freezing and confiscation in cross-border cases.

 How does it work?